Deep-Cycle RV Battery Buying Guide

 - On the other side of the charging spectrum, inadequate charging has the temporary effect of not bringing the battery up to a full state-of-charge, and prolonged inadequate charging can also lead to acid stratification, where there is a layer of denser electrolyte and layers of very diluted electrolyte.

 Flooded lead-acid batteries have been around for so long because they have many advantages: they have the lowest up-front cost, they are available everywhere, they're suitable for a wide range of uses, and they're a well-known type which everyone is familiar with.
-But they are not ideal for use in an RV battery bank, and you need to follow the rules - you'll need to install them in an accessible battery box so you can water them regularly, but the battery box needs to be sealed off from the interior of your RV and vented to the outside because of the poisonous gases generated.
+But they are not ideal for use in an RV battery bank, and you need to follow the rules - you'll need to install them in an accessible battery box so you can water them regularly, but the battery box needs to be sealed off from the interior of your RV and vented to the outside because of the poisonous gases that can be generated.

 Gel (Sealed Lead-Acid)